MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 03/01-MiniLab_Conditional Access Azure MFA.md

 ## Test Azure Multi-Factor Authentication

-To view the Conditional Access policy and Azure Multi-Factor Authentication sign in to a resource that doesn't require MFA as follows:
+To view the Conditional Access policy and Azure Multi-Factor Authentication, sign in to a resource that doesn't require MFA as follows:

-1. Open a new browser window in InPrivate or incognito mode and browse to [https://account.activedirectory.windowsazure.com](https://account.activedirectory.windowsazure.com/)
+1. Open a new browser window in InPrivate or incognito mode and browse to [https://account.activedirectory.windowsazure.com](https://account.activedirectory.windowsazure.com/).

 2. Sign in with your non-administrator test user, such as testuser.
 There's no prompt for you to complete MFA.

 3. Close the browser window.

     Now sign in to the Azure portal.
-As the Azure portal was configured in the Conditional Access policy to require additional verification, you get an Azure Multi-Factor Authentication prompt.
+Because the Azure portal was configured in the Conditional Access policy to require additional verification, you will get an Azure Multi-Factor Authentication prompt.

 1. Open a new browser window in InPrivate or incognito mode and browse to [https://portal.azure.com](https://portal.azure.com/).

 2. Sign in with your non-administrator test user, such as testuser.
 You're required to register for and use Azure Multi-Factor Authentication.
-Follow the prompts to complete the process and verify you successfully sign in to the Azure portal.
+Follow the prompts to complete the process and verify that you have successfully signed in to the Azure portal.

     ![Follow the browser prompts and then on your registered multi-factor authentication prompt to sign in](../../Linked_Image_Files/demo_conditional_access_image4.png)